 - Collaboration features

-The effectiveness of Big Data visualization increases if it can be easily shared with others in the organization.
+The effectiveness of visualization increases if it can be easily shared with others in the organization.
 Users should be able to capture their analysis in visual form so that others can see the same picture that they saw.
 This enables better collaboration and often speeds up the decision-making process.

 Kyvos is a BI on Big Data platform that makes your visualizations perform on Big Data.
-One of the most common problem with visualizations is that they slow down when the size of the data increases.
+One of the most common problems with visualizations is that they slow down when the size of the data increases.
 Kyvos solves this problem by forming a BI consumption layer between your existing tools and Big Data, helping your visualizations refresh instantly irrespective of the size of data.

 Kyvos also offers its own native visualization layer that provides an intuitive drag-and-drop interface for self-service Big Data analysis.
 It allows easy exploration and analysis of Big Data with an extensive library of charts including bar, line, GIS, heat map, tree map, and other advanced visualizations.
 It has an auto-visualization feature that enables the system to automatically choose the correct visualization based on the type of data that is being loaded.